SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Technical-Gadgets/Hologram-Projector.md

+---
+title: Hologram Projector
+sidebar_position: 2
+---

-The Hologram Projector is part of the [Technical Gadgets](https://github.com/Slimefun/Slimefun4/wiki/Technical-Gadgets) category.
+The Hologram Projector is part of the [Technical Gadgets](Technical-Gadgets) category.
 It is not required to power these machines for them to be able to run.

 With the Hologram Projector you can display custom text, color codes are supported.